HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 educate employees on security best practices

 Implement training & education: With the sudden shift to remote work, small businesses should educate their employees on security best practices when working online.
-From spotting phishy emails to utilizing two-factor authentication (2FA) along with a strong password, businesses can help ensure their employees are taking all necessary steps internally to protect themselves.
-By teaching employees to keep security top of mind at all times, businesses can also establish a standard operating procedure, or “SOP,” on how documents should be handled and how potential vulnerabilities should be reported when working remotely.
+From spotting phishing emails to utilizing two-factor authentication (2FA) and a strong password, companies can help ensure employees take all necessary steps internally to protect themselves.

-Utilize VPN & website security tools: SMBs should use a virtual private network (VPN) when relying on external networks, even employees’ home networks, where management of security controls is outside of the company’s scope.
+Utilize VPN & website security tools: SMBs should use a virtual private network (VPN) when relying on external networks.
+In these even employees’ home networks, management of security controls is outside of the company’s scope.
 VPNs protect data by encrypting it as it’s transmitted across shared or public networks, keeping sensitive information, such as SSNs, passwords and credit card numbers, from being exposed.
-Additionally, small businesses should be routinely scanning their websites for malware and vulnerabilities.
-By being proactive with their cybersecurity hygiene, organizations can help to ensure that their customers and their data remain safe and secure.

 1. Kenny Trinh – Founder & CEO of NetbookNews